vpsgetcom/python-echo-srv/README.md

  kubectl config get-contexts
  kubectl config use-context docker-desktop
 ```
-..and modigy the image line in deployments.
+..and change the container image  in deployments to the local , most likely if will be "echo-server:latest"  .